-c.
+- b.
 Briefs shall not be modified, except to update service information and to correct minor typographical errors, from their form as submitted in the Regional Rounds.
-If any changes to briefs are made other than to update service information, both redline and clean copies of the modified briefs must be served on the National Operations Directors at the time indicated in Rule 10(a).
-It is not necessary to submit redlined versions of modified briefs in hardcopy at the time indicated in Rule 10(b).
+If any changes to briefs are made other than to update service information, both redline and clean copies of the modified briefs must be served on the National Operations Directors at the time indicated in Rule 10(a). - d.

-d.
 The National Directors, at their discretion, may authorize supplemental briefing to address case law that arises during the pendency of the competition or other intervening circumstances.
 If authorized, supplemental briefing will not be authorized on a team-by-team basis, but instead will be authorized for all teams.